alina18-code/TaskTracker-To-Do-List-app-/Readme.md

 # TaskTracker

 TaskTracker is a simple desktop to-do list app built with Python and CustomTkinter.
-It offers a polished dark-themed interface for managing tasks, updating their status, and cleaning up completed items.
+It offers a polished dark-themed interface for managing tasks, updating their status, cleaning up completed tasks, and a clear widget to show how many tasks are active .

 ## Features